-Click for more information about the Discovery and Resource Sharing Librarian position.
+Click for more information about the Special and Digital Collections Librarian position.

 We encourage you to contact Career Services to find employment on campus.